nsdf-fabric/nsdf-slac/docs/index.md

 - [📚 Library Guide](./library.md): Explore how to load and analyze a dark matter dataset using the Python API.
 - [📊 Dashboard Guide](./dashboard.md): Understand the components of the web-based dashboard for visualizing dark matter events and detectors.

+### Tutorials

+- [Visualizing Pulses](./plotting_tutorial.md): Learn how to combine the CLI, and library to visualize event pulses with Matplotlib with this tutorial!

 ## 🚀 Features

 - **Web-based visualization:** Explore midas files, isolate detector channels, and examine detailed metadata such as trigger types and time stamps, all within the browser with the [NSDF Dark Matter Dashboard](https://services.nationalsciencedatafabric.org/darkmatter).